dekuNukem/bob_cassette_rewinder/README.md

 ![Alt text](resources/pics/30.jpeg)

-I did a wash, and the dishes are just as clean as before, nothing seemed different, except I'm now paying *70 times less* for the privilege!
+I did a wash, and the resulting dishes are just as clean as before, nothing seemed different, except I'm now paying *75 times less* for the privilege!
 Job done!

-##
+## Finishing Up